jolisper/Publishing/2025/02/07/Rust_Key_Concepts_(I)-Ownership_System.md

 Because our struct uses only copy values, we can derive the Copy trait for Point.
 Copy values in Rust refer to values of types that implement the Copy trait.
 This trait allows for the duplication of values without transferring ownership.
 The Copy trait is automatically implemented for simple, fixed-size types, like integers, floating-point, booleans, and character types.

-The use of the Copy trait in our custom types implies design decisions similar to those made with the *clone()* method use.
+Using the `Copy` trait for custom types involves design decisions similar to those made with the *clone()* method use.
 The key difference lies in their purposes: `Copy` is a marker trait that signals to the compiler that a type's value can be duplicated by simply copying its bits in memory.
 In contrast, the `Clone` trait defines an explicit method for creating a copy of a value.
 For types implementing `Copy`, values are automatically duplicated instead of being moved when passed to a function or assigned to another variable.
 In this sense, the `Copy` trait represents a controlled exception to Rust's default move semantics in the ownership system.

 ### Interior Mutability